 The Benefit of Exercise on the Body and the Brain

 We’re all aware that exercise is important to maintain a healthy body.
 Aerobic exercise such as running, swimming, or biking boosts heart health.
 Stretching increases flexibility.
 Strength training builds muscle.
-Physical activity helps maintain a healthy weight, which may further reduce your risk for many diseases and conditions.
+Physical activities at home or at a fitness center help maintain a healthy weight, which may further reduce your risk for many diseases and conditions.

 Physical activity remains important as we age

 Being physically active isn’t just for the young.
 In fact, older adults may reap greater benefits from exercise because they may be more susceptible to many of the diseases that exercise can prevent or they have a chronic condition that physical activity can help, such as osteoarthritis, Parkinson’s, diabetes, or heart disease.
 Hence, daily exercise using a rebounder and other equipment is extremely beneficial to people of all ages.